 Social Security Coverage

 The services you perform in the exercise of your ministry are generally covered by social security and Medicare under the self-employment tax system, regardless of your status under the common law.
-This means that your salary on Form W-2, Wage and Tax Statement (PDF), the net profit on Schedule C or C-EZ, and your housing allowance less pertinent deductible expenses are subject to self-employment tax on Form 1040, Schedule SE, Self-Employment Tax (PDF).
+This means that your salary on Form W-2, Wage and Tax Statement (PDF), the net profit on Schedule C, and your housing allowance less pertinent deductible expenses are subject to self-employment tax on Schedule SE (Form 1040 or 1040-SR), Self-Employment Tax (PDF).

 See Publication 517, Social Security and Other Information for Members of the Clergy and Religious Workers for limited exceptions from self-employment tax.